icann/icann-rdap/docs/rdap-cli-tools/cli-client/usage.md

 For example, `-b arin` will direct the client to find the ARIN server in the RDAP object tag registry.

 An explicit base URL can be specified using the `-B` command or the `RDAP_BASE_URL` environment variable.
+If this is given as a hostname instead of a URL, it will be converted to `https://hostname`.

 Two additional arguments are provided to assist with bootstrapping: